PayPal To Open App Store For Developers 63

 angry tapir writes "PayPal will open an applications store this year where developers can offer their wares, the latest step in the company's multi-pronged strategy to deepen its relationship with external programmers.
 Developers have a big opportunity to offer applications for merchants and consumers that PayPal doesn't have the interest or resources to build itself, according to a PayPal official."

-Hostess to Open App Store for Developers (Score:5, Insightful)
+PayPal To Open App Store For Developers

 The above makes as much sense as the summary and article.
 Paypal?
 Software?

-Are there any (Score:5, Insightful)
+• Are there any (Score:5, Insightful)

 Are there any developers that actually trust paypal?

-The Apps (Score:2, Insightful)
+• The Apps (Score:2, Insightful)

 Sure there will be PayPal apps that will: